ginkgobioworks/gen/paper/main.md

 refer to a digitally designed sequence or model-derived screening library.
 Multiple graphs can be associated to the same sample (e.g. all chromosomes in a genome), but not every graph has to be associated with a sample.
 If it is not, that graph is said to be part of the _null_ sample.

-Each graph is comprised of nodes and edges.
-An example of importing a fasta and applying a vcf is used to show how the model are added.
-First, for each record such as chr1 and chr2, a node is created of the entire sequence.
-Two new edges are added to the new node, connecting the start of the sequence to a source node and the end to a sink node.
-These nodes are used to simplify the process of finding the starts and end of a graph.
-When a vcf is applied, for non-deletions, a new node is created with the alternative sequence and two new edges are created -- an edge from the reference sequence's source node (such as chr1) to the new node, and an edge from the end of the new node back to the reference sequence.
-For deletions, only a new single edge is required to represent the new path.

 ## Updating the Graph